TapaiBalazs/cypress-angular-training/README.md

+Run the following command to place yourself at the starting point `git checkout tags/start-here -b your_branch_name`

 # Cat

 This project is a prerequisite for a Cypress Angular Training.
 In this readme file, you are going to find instructions how to start the applications and the tests.